ifelipebj/PrometheeTools/README.md

             4, 5, 1, 4, 2, 1, 5, 1, 1, 2,
             5, 4, 3, 2, 1))

-# The matrix with the criteria parameters is defined each row represents a
+# The matrix with the criteria parameters is defined
-# parameter and the columns represent the criteria.

   data_criteria <- data.frame(
   Parameter = c("Function Type", "Indifference Threshold",